 Welcome mats are so fun for the holidays!
 Make a simple and fun DIY Halloween doormat for your home with spray paint.
 Templates provided.

 Halloween is my favorite holiday, and I love decorating for it.
 But many times my eyes are larger than my proverbial craft stomach, so there are only so many crafts I can make or decor ideas I can try.
 Time is limited my friends, and that’s why I’m sharing this Halloween doormat with you.

 I already had white and black spray paint in my arsenal (maybe you do too?) and so all I needed to do was grab an inexpensive, plain doormat to make the magic happen.

 “Yes but what about the bat shapes?” you ask.
 Well, we have a template for you.
 You’ll just have to print that up, cut it out, and then this Halloween doormat can be yours.
-Learn how to make it below!
+Learn how to make this Halloween decor below!

 Halloween Doormat DIY